apprunjs/apprun-docs/docs/architecture.md

 ![Svelte](https://dev-to-uploads.s3.amazonaws.com/i/o5j864n6r89tvqzqbcev.png)

 Svelte code ceremony is also mainly the JavaScript syntax requirements.
-Only the _script_ tags are required by the Svelte compiler, which is worth of trading with what the compiler saves.
+Only the _script_ tags are required by the Svelte compiler, which is worth trading with what the compiler saves.

-It has 217 characters, which means 56% of code is ceremony.
+It has 217 characters, which means 56% of the code is ceremony.

 #### React Hooks